Skip to main content

 docker compose logs ui

-Then either complete onboarding again or inspect the ui-config volume.
+Then either complete onboarding again (paste your Supabase URL and keys) or inspect the ui-config volume.
 If you intentionally reset volumes, this is expected.
-Supabase browser config is runtime-injected, so rebuilding the UI image is not required.
+Supabase config is runtime-injected — rebuilding the UI image is not required.

-1. In Supabase dashboard → Project Settings → API, confirm Project URL and anon public match the active project in Settings → Projects.
+1. In Supabase → Project Settings → API, confirm Project URL and anon public match what you entered in HQ Settings → Database.

-2. In Supabase dashboard → Authentication → Users → Add user → Create new user, set an email + password.
+2. In Supabase → Authentication → Users → Add user → Create new user, create an email + password.
+Check Auto Confirm User.

 3. Log in with those credentials.